feisalmombo/product-sprint-boot-application/README.md

 # CRUD APPLICATION FOR PRODUCT USING SPRING BOOT
-This project will show you through the steps of building a  CRUD web app and RESTful APIs web services example with Spring Boot, Lombok, JPA and Hibernate, and MySQL
+This project will show you through the steps of building a  CRUD web app and RESTful APIs web services example with Spring Boot, Lombok, JPA and Hibernate, and MySQL.